-A suspense account is an account in the general ledger that is used to temporarily store any transactions for which there is some uncertainty about the account in which they should be recorded.
+A suspense account is an account in the general ledger that temporarily stores any transactions for which there is uncertainty about the account in which they should be recorded.
 Once the accounting staff investigates and clarifies the purpose of this type of transaction, it shifts the transaction out of the suspense account and into the correct account(s).
 An entry into a suspense account may be a debit or a credit.

 It is useful to have a suspense account, rather than not recording transactions at all until there is sufficient information available to create an entry to the correct account(s).
 Otherwise, larger unreported transactions may not be recorded by the end of a reporting period, resulting in inaccurate financial results.